 - The work will be carried out unsupervised at such times and places as determined by the Editor, using her own equipment.

 - The Editor confirms she is self-employed, responsible for her own income tax and National Insurance contributions, and will not claim benefits granted to the Client’s employees.
-The Editor confirms she is not VAT registered.

 - The Client confirms they are over the age of eighteen.